ric2b/Vivaldi-browser/chromium/tools/metrics/histograms/README.md

 data would be much easier to make sense of if it included a baseline: how often is the button shown?

+There is another problem with using another histogram as a comparison point.
+Google systems for processing UMA data attempt to exclude data that is deemed unreliable or somehow anomalous.
+It's possible that it may exclude data from a client for one histogram and not exclude data from that client for the other.

 If only a few buckets are emitted to, consider using a [sparse histogram](#When-To-Use-Sparse-Histograms).